jimmyff/jimmyff-website/content/_index.md

 # Welcome! 👋

 Hello & welcome!
 [I'm Jimmy](/series/self-portraits), a 90's teen that never really grew up.
-I'm an [obsessive creator](/projects/), an [avid gamer](/games/), and a fun loving [dog dad](/tags/elphaba/).
+I'm an [obsessive creator](/projects/), an [avid gamer](/games/), [dedicated rower](/tags/rowing/), and a fun loving [dog dad](/tags/elphaba/).
 Befitting my favorite era, this is my little den on the internet (don't forget to sign my [guestbook](/guestbook/) ;).
 Herein you will find some of my projects and a bit of an insight in to my scatterbrain (_[see blog](/blog/)_).
 This website is first and foremost for me, it serves as a little diary which gives me a bit of record of the stuff I was up to many moons ago!

 ---